 - The quality of the metadata associated with the image, including an informative description and appropriate title.

 In the second stage, the finalist photographs are printed in large format and exhibited during the General Assembly of that year.
 Each participant of the Assembly can then vote for up to three of their favourite exhibited photos using voting terminals set up next to the exhibition area.
 The public voting takes place from 8 am on Monday to midnight on Thursday.
 The votes are counted automatically and the three photographs with the highest number of votes are the winners.
 The winning photos are awarded during the lunch break on Friday.

 In the moving image competition and the EGU General Assembly theme prize, the winner is selected by the judges and exhibited at the General Assembly.

 Please note that 20 or more images have to be submitted to the moving image competition and to the General Assembly theme prize for each award to be granted.
 In the case of the standard photo competition, where three awards are granted, the minimum number of entries is 60.
 The judging panel reserves the right to award an image of exceptional quality even if the minimum number of entries to a competition is not reached.

 The three winners of the photo competition, the winner of the EGU General Assembly theme prize and the winner of the moving image prize will get free registration for the EGU General Assembly.
 This award is not transferable and can only be used in the year following the competition.
 Winners are also invited to be part of the judging panel of the following competition.
-All photographers that have images selected for the second stage, as well as the winner of the moving image prize and EGU General Assembly theme prize, get one free book of their choice from the EGU library.
+All photographers that have images selected for the second stage, as well as the winner of the moving image prize and EGU General Assembly theme prize, get a free EGU merchandise item.